sathishgnanaprakasam/fsdwetb7/readme.md

 ## Props drilling in react

 - Props drilling is the process of passing props from a parent component to a nested child component through multiple levels of components.

+## Passing data from child to parent component